Over $1 Billion Won for Our clients

 What Makes Us Different

-The Rhode Island medical malpractice attorneys at Decof, Barry, Mega & Quinn, P.C. have the knowledge and resources necessary to hold doctors, hospitals, and other providers accountable for their medical mistakes.
+The Rhode Island medical malpractice lawyers at Decof, Mega & Quinn, P.C. have the knowledge and resources necessary to hold doctors, hospitals, and other providers accountable for their medical mistakes.

-Find out more about your rights as a patient and how our medical malpractice attorneys in Rhode Island can help you.
-Call (401) 200-4059 for a free consultation.
+Find out more about your rights as a patient and how our medical malpractice lawyers in Rhode Island can help you.
+Call (401) 200-4059 or contact us online for a free consultation.

 Medical negligence can happen during the course of routine procedures and life-threatening emergencies alike.
 Our firm has represented clients who have experienced the following and more: